KuliginStepan/mongration/README.md

 It allows inject dependencies in these classes (do not inject dependencies that depends on Mongo Data components, because they are not loaded when migrations executing).
 ### Ordering
-To order ChangeLog\`s you may annotate it with `@Order`.
+To order ChangeLog's you may annotate it with `@Order`.
 Changelogs are sort with standard spring Order comparator.
 ## @ChangeSet
-`@ChangeSet` is annotation to mark ChangeLog\`s method as migration.
+`@ChangeSet` is annotation to mark ChangeLog's method as migration.
 This method should have `MongoTemplate` as an argument.

 Example: